 Mark Schafer and Gary Smith

 How do the beliefs of leaders affect foreign policy decision-making processes and outcomes?
-This question has been central to the study of Foreign Policy Decision-Making (FPDM), yet it receives scant attention in the broader international relations literature.
-Examining how scholars have studied the effect that beliefs have on foreign policy decisions and outcomes is a worthwhile pursuit.
-Doing so reveals how researchers think about key beliefs while trying to explain foreign policy.
-While there are key parallels with other academic disciplines, there are also key controversies and debates in this area.
-Despite these debates, there is one key accepted assumption: leaders matter.
-Individual leaders, their unique beliefs, and their unique cognitive limitations affect both the quality of the decision-making process and the direction of the foreign policy outcomes.
+This question has been central to the study of foreign policy decision making (FPDM), yet it receives scant attention in the broader international relations literature.
+Although many controversies and debates surround the issue of specifically how political leaders’ beliefs affect foreign policy decisions and outcomes, there is one key assumption in this literature that is universally accepted: leaders matter.
+Individual leaders, their unique beliefs, and their distinctive cognitive limitations affect both the quality of the decision-making process and the direction of the foreign policy outcomes.
 The beliefs and images leaders hold act as powerful frames and limitations to incoming information.
-Despite the rich history of the field, scholars who study beliefs still have much more work to do to expand the generalizability of the rich set of qualitative findings in the literature.
-Scholars need more data, from more sources, for more leaders, to generate larger and more comprehensive data sets.
-There is a great opportunity to expand this field of research and paint a clearer picture of the decision-making process.
+Despite the rich history of the field, scholars who study beliefs still have much more work to do to expand the generalizability of the qualitative findings in the literature.
+Scholars need more data, deriving from more sources, for more leaders, so that they can generate larger and more comprehensive datasets.
+Indeed, there is a great opportunity to expand this field of research and to paint a clearer picture of the decision-making process.

 Capitalist peace theory (CPT) has gained considerable attention in international relations theory and the conflict literature.
 Its proponents maintain that a capitalist organization of an economy pacifies states internally and externally.
 They portray CPT either as a complement or as a substitute to other liberal explanations such as the democratic peace thesis.
 They, however, disagree about the facet of capitalism that is supposed to reduce the risk of political violence.
 Key contributions have identified three main drivers of the capitalist peace phenomenon: the fiscal constraints that a laissez-faire regimen puts on potentially aggressive governments, the mollifying norms that a capitalist organization creates; and the increased ability of capitalist governments to signal their intentions effectively in a confrontation with an adversary.
 Defining capitalism narrowly through the freedom entrepreneurs enjoy domestically, this article evaluates the key causal mechanisms and empirical evidence that have been advanced in support of these competing claims.
 The article argues that CPT needs to be based on a narrow definition of capitalism and that it should scrutinize motives and constraints of the main actors more deeply.
 Future contributions to the CPT literature should also pay close attention to classic theories of capitalism, which all considered individual risk taking and the dramatic changes between booms and busts to be key constitutive features of this form of economic governance.
 Finally, empirical tests of the proposed causal mechanism should rely on data sets in which capitalists appear as actors and not as “structures.”
 If the literature takes these objections seriously, CPT could establish itself as central theory of peace and war in two respects.
 First, it could serve as an antidote to the theory of imperialism and other “critical” approaches that see in capitalism a source of conflict rather than of peace.
 Second, it could become an important complement to commercial liberalism that stresses the external openness rather than the internal freedoms as an economic cause of peace and that particularly sees trade and foreign direct investment as pacifying forces.